 We can lose fat without doing cardio is true, however, the purpose of this article is to maximize results in the shortest possible time, that is, summer.

-If we want fast fat loss, we will have to include cardio, and not only include it, but also use it at the best possible times to optimize fat burning.
+If we want rapid fat loss, we will have to include cardio, and not only include it, but also use it at the best possible times to optimize fat burning.

 And what are these heights?